Latest Blog Posts

 Do something that makes you happy

-As an employer, you can offer support such as an employee assistance programme or mental health first aider training to support your work force with their mental health.
+As an employer, you can offer support, such as an employee assistance programme or mental health first-aider training, to help your workforce with their mental health.

-If you need further support or guidance with regards to mental health in the workplace then View HR can support you with this so please do get in touch with the team to find out more.
+If you need further support or guidance regarding mental health in the workplace, View HR can help, so please do get in touch with the team to find out more.